 Owning the market

 Designed to serve all higher-capacity markets around the world, Airbus' widebody jetliners have earned a reputation for unbeatable economics – with the A330, A350 XWB and A380 each outperforming their direct competitors in many of the most important categories.

-Scheduled for a service entry later in 2014, the A350 XWB is the only all-new aircraft in the 300-400-seat category and brings together the very latest in aerodynamics, design and advanced technologies.
+The A350 XWB – which entered service in January 2015 – is an all-new aircraft in the 300-400-seat category and brings together the very latest in aerodynamics, design and advanced technologies.

 Airbus' A380 is the world's largest airliner, and with 40 per cent more capacity and lowest seat mile costs in its class, the full double-deck configuration makes it the most efficient as well.
 When given a choice, time and again travellers opt for the A380 thanks to its quiet and spacious cabin, with up to 19-inch standard seat width in economy.
 As a result, A380 operators benefit with higher market shares, higher load factors and higher revenues.